-- Strain the violet infused water through a fine-mesh sieve, gently pressing any additional liquid from the violets.
-Return strained Violette water to a bain-marie.
+- Strain the violet-infused water through a fine-mesh sieve, gently pressing any additional liquid from the violets.
+Return strained violette water to a bain-marie.
 Add sugar.
-For every cup of liquid yielded, add 1 1/2 – 2 cups of sugar.
+(For every cup of liquid yielded, add 1 cup of sugar)

-- Optional: To turn the syrup to more of a clear purple color as you see here, stir in just a little lemon juice, one drop at a time (5-10 drops) or if you prefer the cool blue hue, leave the lemon out!
+- Optional: To turn the syrup to more of a clear purple color as you see here, stir in one drop of lemon juice, one drop at a time (1-3 drops) or if you prefer the cool blue hue, leave the lemon out!
 Too much lemon will make the color completely disappear- so be careful here.

 - Store the syrup in a bottle or jar in the refrigerator for up to 6 months.

-VIOLETS: There are different kinds of voilets.
-I live in Eastern Washington and here they have very small calyx (the green part that holds the petals) compared to the petals.
-I didn’t remove all of them, but if your voilets have a large calyx (compared to the petal size) best to remove!
-They can turn the lovely blue purple color to brown, and give the syrup a “green” spinachy taste.
+The calyx (the green part that holds the petals) can turn the lovely blue-purple color to brown, and give the syrup a “green” spinachy taste.
 The flowers alone will give the syrup a lovely grape-y floral taste.
 So take your time here and be patient, removing all the green!
-Also read all the comments below the post.

-To make a Violet Infused French 75 : In a shaker fill with ice, add one ounce gin, ½ ounce lemon juice and 1/2 ounce violet simple syrup.
+To make a Violet Infused French 75 : In a shaker fill with ice, add one ounce gin, ½ ounce lemon juice and 1/2 ounce of violet syrup.
 Shake well and strain into a chilled flute or cocktail coupe.
-Top with chilled Champagne or Prosecco and garnish with lemon twist and a fresh picked violet.
+Top with chilled Champagne or Prosecco and garnish with lemon twist and a fresh-picked violet.

 - Serving Size: 1 tablespoon

-Keywords: violet recipes, recipes using violets, violet simple syrup, simple syrup recipes, best simple syrup recipe, simple syrup,
+Keywords: violet syrup, violet recipes, recipes using violets, violet simple syrup, simple syrup recipes, best simple syrup recipe, simple syrup,